neemzy/patchwork/README.md

 ### Functional

 Behat features are to be located in `app/tests/functional`, and context classes go in `bootstrap`, which is a subdirectory of the latter.
-A sample context class is already provided and extends `Neemzy\Patchwork\Tests\FeatureContext`, which adds some vocabulary to Mink :
+A sample context class is already provided and extends `Neemzy\Patchwork\Tests\FeatureContext`, which adds some vocabulary to Mink:

 ```
 Then wait 5 seconds